harvester/docs/docs/rancher/rancher-integration.md

 - [Equinix Metal](https://ranchermanager.docs.rancher.com/v2.7/getting-started/quick-start-guides/deploy-rancher-manager/equinix-metal)
 - [Outscale](https://ranchermanager.docs.rancher.com/v2.7/getting-started/quick-start-guides/deploy-rancher-manager/outscale-qs) (uses Terraform)

 If you prefer, the following guide will take you through the same process in individual steps.
-Use this if you want to run Rancher in a different provider, on prem, or if you want to see how easy it is.
+Use this if you want to run Rancher with a different provider, on prem, or if you want to see how easy it is.

 - [Manual Install](https://ranchermanager.docs.rancher.com/v2.7/getting-started/quick-start-guides/deploy-rancher-manager/helm-cli)

 :::caution

 **Do not install Rancher with Docker in production**.
-Otherwise, your environment may be damaged, and your cluster may not be abled to be recovered.
+Otherwise, your environment may be damaged, and your cluster may not be able to be recovered.
 Installing Rancher in Docker should only be used for quick evaluation and testing purposes.

 :::